GabriielGergye/GabriielGergye/README.md

-## Sobre Mim
+## About Me

-Saudações! 👋 Eu sou o Gabriel Gergye, um apaixonado por programação e aluno de Análise e Desenvolvimento de Sistemas.
-Minha bagagem técnica inclui expertise em Java e JavaScript.
-Atualmente, estou desbravando os caminhos do Python e C#, e me aprofundando no fascinante universo do ASP.NET.
-Junte-se a mim nessa jornada de descobertas e inovação! 🌟
+Greetings! 👋 I'm Gabriel Gergye, a passionate programmer and a student in Analysis and Systems Development.
+My technical toolkit includes expertise in Java and JavaScript.
+Currently, I'm venturing into the realms of Python and C#, delving deep into the fascinating universe of ASP.NET.
+Join me on this journey of exploration and innovation! 🌟

-🛠️ **Habilidades**: Java, JavaScript, Python, C#
+🛠️ Skills: Java, JavaScript, Python, C#

-🔍 **Explorando Atualmente**: ASP.NET
+🔍 Currently Exploring: ASP.NET

 <div style="display: inline_block"><br>
   <img align="center" alt="Gabriel-Gergye-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">